sjejurkar/terraform-aws/project-01/project-01.md

 ![](project-01.png)

 Instead of defining all resources individually, this project leverages Terraform AWS modules as it simplifies our code.
+In this case, although internet gateway, route table, EBS volume etc. have not been explicitly specified, these will be created.

 This project uses the following modules:
 - [vpc](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws)